magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 └── cljs
 ```

-which mimics the same directory layout for the source code
+that mimics the same directory layout for the source code

 ```bash
 src/